kohlermsap/sailing-analytics/wiki/howto/glossary.md

 - OSGI: A specification for component and module-based programming in Java.
 Equinox is an implementation of this specification, that we use.
 There is a MANIFEST.MF for each independent group of classes, known as a bundle, which details the requirements and any exports.
 These can be added, removed or updated for an application whilst it is running.
 We use OSGI web bundles which include a `web.xml` descriptor in the target WEB-INF, which can store the static content and any servlets.
 - RabbitMQ: This is a message-passing service.
 Note: Their tutorials are great and there seems to be good documentation.
 Pika Python is good for getting familiar with the concepts.
 - Selenium: It is a project that includes the tool we use for automated testing.
+- Shiro: A Java security framework for permissions, authorization and authentication.
 ### Companies
 - SwissTiming: They provide the timing solution at events but ultimately decided to outsource sailing timings to us and TracTrac.
 They have backup wind sensors if ours fail.
 - TracTrac: The tracking gear used and the client used to interact with the backend.
 The Domain Factory maps the TracTrac domain to ours.
 The client runs a thread for receiving the race course definition, the list of competitors, the raw competitor GPS fixes, the mark positions, start/finish times and the mark-rounding times.